What is the best laptop or notebook?

 The Dell XPS 13 2-in-1 is extremely close to being the perfect all-round laptop.
 It has an accessible price, an absolutely stunning design and display, and the versatility of both a laptop and a tablet with its 2-in-1 form.

-It also boasts a cracking performance thanks to Intel’s brand new 10th-generation Ice Lake processor.
+It also boasts a cracking performance thanks to Intel’s 10th-generation Ice Lake processor.
 This isn’t the highest performing laptop you’ll find at this price, but it’s easily fast enough to blast through productivity tasks such as web browsing, spreadsheets and video streaming.
 It also features an integrated graphics engine, so you’ll be able to play casual games and use entry-level media editing applications.
 Don’t expect to be playing AAA games here, but high-end configurations can run the likes of Fortnite and Overwatch with dialled-back graphics settings.

 One of the only issues holding this laptop back from a perfect score is the lack of USB-A ports, but a USB hub can immediately solve this issue.
 Plus, the USB-C replacements are future-proofed for years to come.